iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 to each ESC index to the appropriate motor.

-For example, if you had a module that you wanted to be motor 1 on the airframe, following the convention established in the :ref:`ESC index <dronecan_px4_tutorial_esc_index>` section, you should set its :ref:`ESC index <dronecan_px4_tutorial_esc_index>` to 0 in the IQ Control Center.
+For example, if you had a module that you wanted to be motor 1 on the airframe, following the convention established in the :ref:`ESC index <dronecan_px4_tutorial_esc_index>` section, you should set its :ref:`ESC index <dronecan_px4_tutorial_esc_index>` to 0 in IQ Control Center.
 Then on the actuators tab, you should set ESC 1 to the Motor 1 function.
 For the module you want to be motor 2, set its ESC index to be 1, and set ESC 2 to the Motor 2 function, and so on for the remaining modules.

-.. note:: Depdending on your modules :ref:`arming <manual_advanced_arming>` configurations, you may hear the module play its arming song when you
+.. note:: Depdending on your modules :ref:`arming <manual_advanced_arming>` configurations, you may hear the module play its :ref:`arming song <arming_song>` when you
     set the function for its ESC, if the module is connected to the bus.
 See the note in :ref:`dronecan_px4_fc_configuration` for more details on this.

 For this example, only 1 motor was used during testing, with an ESC index of 0.
 The image below shows how the actuator tab was set up to accomodate this.